dblanchardDev/cloneDatasets/README.md

 This tool can be run stand-alone in Python or through ArcGIS Desktop using the included toolbox.

+> 🛑 **Deprecated**
+> This tool was written for ArcMap which is now nearing end-of-life.
+Consider switching your workflows to use ArcGIS Pro.
+No equivalent of this tool exists for ArcGIS Pro, but you may be able to adapt the code from this project to work with ArcGIS Pro.

 ### Requirements
 - Python 2.7
 - ArcGIS Desktop or Server with the ArcPy library installed